cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 .. figure:: images/25authentication.PNG
    :alt: Authentication flow completed

-When the authentication flow complete, it will create a ``token.pickle`` file in our working directory on our computer.
+When the authentication flow completes, it will create a ``token.pickle`` file in our working directory on our computer.
 We need to place this file in the token_path specified in the `cloudmesh.yaml` file.

 This file can be used for future purposes so we do not need to login everytime.
 If we delete this file for any reason,